-The debauched Jazz Baby dies a lonely death and – back from the dead – recruits a hard-boiled gun for hire, to wreak revenge on her abusers and exploiters
+The Jazz Baby dies a lonely death and – back from the dead – recruits a hard-boiled gun for hire to wreak revenge on those who abused her

 Type: